The LICENSED PRACTICAL NURSE (LPN) delivers quality care to residents ensuring all applicable laws, regulations, and Company standards are met.

 * Must be able to measure and record residents’ vital signs, such as height, weight, temperature, blood pressure, pulse and respiration.

-* Must be able to collect samples such as blood, urine and sputum from residents, and perform routine laboratory tests on samples.
+* Must be able to collect samples such as blood, urine and sputum from residents.

 * Must be able to record food and fluid intake and output.